emahdij/aws-cloudops-certification/README.md

 ## The CloudMart Project

-Throughout the labs, you'll build **CloudMart** - a complete e-commerce platform that grows from a simple startup to an enterprise-scale operation.
-Each chapter adds new capabilities:
+You will build **CloudMart** - a complete e-commerce platform that grows from a simple startup to an enterprise-scale operation.
+Each chapter adds new capabilities.

-The story connects all labs together, so **try not to skip labs** - each builds on the previous ones.
+> **Try not to skip labs** - The story connects all labs together, and each builds on the previous ones.

 ## Cost-Conscious Learning